tensorlayer/TensorLayer/docs/user/tutorial.rst

 An iteration function for synchronously iterating over two numpy arrays of input data and targets, respectively, in mini-batches of a given number of items.
-More iteration function can be found in ``tlayer.iterate``
+More iteration function can be found in ``tunelayer.iterate``

 .. code-block:: python